TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 ### 2. **Perform Tasks:**

    - You can now use AWS CLI commands or other tools within CloudShell to perform tasks with the permissions of the assumed role.

+## Benefits of Using CloudShell:
+  - No Setup Required: CloudShell comes pre-installed with popular tools like the AWS CLI, SDKs, and other utilities.